V1xW1zz3r/azureck/README.md

 # azureck: Azure Service Tag & IP Range Checker

-A Go CLI tool to check if an IP address, domain, or target list belongs to Microsoft Azure Service Tags, CIDR ranges, and geographic regions.
+A recon tool to map out IP addresses, domain names, or bulk target lists to official Azure Service Tags, system services, and geographic regions.

-Easily perform Azure IP lookups, reverse DNS scans, and bulk enumeration queries to verify if incoming or outgoing traffic originates from legitimate Microsoft Azure infrastructure (such as Azure Blob Storage, Azure Front Door, or App Services, etc).
+It will do IP lookups, reverse DNS scans, and bulk enumeration queries to verify if incoming or outgoing traffic originates from legitimate Microsoft Azure infrastructure (such as Azure Blob Storage, Azure Front Door, or App Services, etc).

 ---